Contents

 Where:

-- = the measured concentration as weight percent (%wt) of the relevant GHGs in the miscellaneous emission(s).
+- = the measured concentration as weight percent (%wt) of the relevant GHGs in direct emissions.

 - = the global warming potential of the relevant GHGs for a 100-year time interval.